-1. EDUCATION96 0.
+I. EDUCATION 8.
 See International Students on p.
-171 in the Information for All a.
-Post-Master's Certificate in Education Programs section.
+175 in the Information for All Programs section.
 Program Grid 9.
-WESTERN DEANS' AGREEMENT c.
+WESTERN DEANS' AGREEMENTII c.
 Required Specialization 10.
 ACADEMIC SCHEDULE See Academic Schedule on p.
-121 in the Information for All Programs section.
-Certificate in Education .98 f.
-Courses .98 g.
-General Regulations .98 11.
+125 in the Information for All Programs section. • Certificate in Education 11.
 REGISTRATION See Registration on p.
-131 in the Information for All Programs section.
+135 in the Information for All Programs section.
 2. POST-MASTER'S CERTIFICATE IN COUNSELLING 12.
 GRADUATION See Graduation on p.
-167 in the Information for All Programs section. b.
+171 in the Information for All Programs section. b.
 Statement of Purpose 13.
 GENERAL SERVICES See General Services on p.
-181 in the information for All Program section.
+193 in the information for All Program section.
 3. f.
 General Regulations 14.
 ACADEMIC STAFF See Academic Staff on p.
-197 in the information for All Programs section.
-4. for All Programs section.
+209 in the information for All Programs ٠.
+See Academic Regulations and Policies on p.
+153 in the Information for All Programs section.
+15. section.
+UNIVERSITY ORGANIZATION 4.
 FEES See Fees on p.
-137 in the Information for All Programs section.
-15. UNIVERSITY ORGANIZATION See University Organization on p.
-211 in the information for All Programs section.
-5. GRADUATE ASSISTANTS 106 a.
-Definitions 106 b.
-Appointment of Graduate Assistants 106 16.
+141 in the Information for All Programs section.
+See University Organization on p.
+223 in the information for All Programs section.
+5. GRADUATE ASSISTANTS 16.
 AWARDS OF DISTINCTION See Awards of Distinction on p.
-217 in the information for All Programs section. c.
-Remuneration of Graduate Assistants 106 COLLABORATING AND PARTNERING 6.
+229 in the information for All Programs section. c.
+Remuneration of Graduate Assistants110 COLLABORATING AND PARTNERING 6.
 AWARDS AND SCHOLARSHIPS See Awards and Scholarships on p.
-173 in the Information for All Programs section.
+183 in the Information for All Programs section.
 INSTITUTIONS See Collaborating and Partnering Institutions on on p.
-221 in the information for All Programs section.
+235 in the information for All Programs section.
 7. ENGLISH LANGUAGE PROFICIENCY FOR GRADUATE STUDENTS a.
 Post-Master's Certificate in Education Program Grid